 There are several methods of experiencing DMT, although the majority of these are illegal in the Western world.
 It can be smoked, injected or consumed in a traditional ayahuasca tea.

-Comedian, MMA commentator and psychedelic advocate Joe Rogan is an outspoken supporter of Dimethyltryptamine (DMT) and the hypothesis of Rick Strassman.
+Comedian, MMA commentator and psychedelic advocate Joe Rogan is an outspoken supporter of Dimethyltryptamine (DMT) and the theories of Rick Strassman.
 Here is one of his many accounts of the compound:

 Modern entheogen pioneer Terence McKenna discusses an intense trip on DMT: